Landmark Oakengates sign to be given fresh location following redevelopment work

 The sign was designed and installed as part of the Telford 50 legacy funding as part of a wider programme of works at Limes Walk.

-Through the funding The Wakes building was transformed, murals were painted which depicted several important images which are significant in the area and the Hartshill bandstand was also refurbished.
+With the funding The Wakes building was transformed, murals were painted depicting several important images which are significant in the area and the Hartshill bandstand was also refurbished.

 Many years ago, a ‘Welcome to Oakengates’ sign was in place on the railway bridge.